zesk/build/docs/tools/usage.md

 - `variableName` - Required.
 String.
 Name of variable being tested
 - `variableValue` - Required.
 String.
 Required only in that if it's blank, it fails.
 - `noun` - Optional.
 String.
 Noun used to describe the argument in errors, defaults to `file`

 #### Exit codes

-- `2` - Argument error
-- `0` - Success
-### `usageArgumentUnsignedInteger` - Validates a value is an unsigned integer

-Validates a value is an unsigned integer

-- Location: `bin/build/tools/usage.sh`

-#### Arguments

-- `usageFunction` - Required.
-Function.
-Run if usage fails
-- `variableName` - Required.
-String.
-Name of variable being tested
-- `variableValue` - Required.
-String.
-Required only in that if it's blank, it fails.
-- `noun` - Optional.
-String.
-Noun used to describe the argument in errors, defaults to `unsigned integer`

-#### Exit codes

-- `2` - Argument error
-- `0` - Success
-### `usageArgumentPositiveInteger` - Validates a value is an unsigned integer and greater than

-Validates a value is an unsigned integer and greater than zero (NOT zero)

-- Location: `bin/build/tools/usage.sh`

-#### Arguments

-- `usageFunction` - Required.
-Function.
-Run if usage fails
-- `variableName` - Required.
-String.
-Name of variable being tested
-- `variableValue` - Required.
-String.
-Required only in that if it's blank, it fails.
-- `noun` - Optional.
-String.
-Noun used to describe the argument in errors, defaults to `unsigned integer`

-#### Exit codes